 The incendiary architect of gangsta rap who channeled South Central LA's realities into raw anthems before building a Hollywood empire.

-From the combustible core of N.W.A., O'Shea Jackson—Ice Cube—emerged as rap's most potent social critic.
-His pen drafted the blistering narratives of 'Straight Outta Compton,' but it was his solo departure that cemented his voice.
-Albums like 'AmeriKKKa's Most Wanted' and 'Death Certificate' were unflinching audio documentaries of street life, systemic racism, and anger, delivered with a poetic ferocity that was impossible to ignore.
-Cube never just rapped; he world-built.
-This instinct for narrative seamlessly translated to film.
-He penned the cult classic 'Friday,' starred in the 'Barbershop' series, and produced hits like 'Are We There Yet?,' creating a cinematic universe that balanced comedy with community portraits.
-His journey from provocateur to mogul represents a masterclass in controlling one's own story, using entertainment as both a weapon and a bridge.
+O'Shea Jackson—Ice Cube—emerged from N.W.A. as rap's most potent social critic.
+His pen drafted the blistering narratives of 'Straight Outta Compton.'
+His solo departure produced 'AmeriKKKa's Most Wanted' and 'Death Certificate,' unflinching audio documentaries of street life and systemic racism, delivered with poetic ferocity.
+He world-built through his lyrics.
+That narrative instinct translated to film: he penned 'Friday,' starred in the 'Barbershop' series, and produced 'Are We There Yet?,' creating a cinematic universe balancing comedy with community portraits.
+His journey from provocateur to mogul represents a masterclass in controlling one's own story.

 1965–1980